gocardless/ibandit/README.md

 allows you to:
 1) Validate an IBAN's check digits and structure
 2) Deconstruct an IBAN into national banking details
-3) TODO: Build an IBAN from national banking details
+3) TODO: Build an IBAN from national banking details (e.g., UK account number and sort code)

 The gem is kept up to date using the IBAN structure file from SWIFT.
-(TODO: add script that automatically converts this to YAML)

 ## Usage